Env

 struct Env . fn get_phase¶

-Get the current phase of the envelope (between 0 and 1).
+Get the current phase of the envelope.

 fn get_phase Signature